 The immaculate interior of the San Carlo Theater is a six-tiered horseshoe of 184 boxes with red velvet upholstery which is sumptuously decorated in gold leaf with painted stage curtains.

-To see the interior of the San Carlo Theater, you can either see a performance here or go for the guided tour like we did.
+To see the interior of the San Carlo Theater, you can either see a performance here or go for a guided tour as we did.
 We really enjoyed our tour as our guide Alessandro, a stage actor, and born raconteur told us some fascinating facts about the history of the San Carlo Theater in an animated fashion.

 Several guided tours are available daily in English and Italian.
-You can check out timings and prices here.
+You can check out the opening hours and prices here.
 You’ll want to reserve about an hour for this tour.

 5. Via Toledo